MarvinT/Useful-Matlab-Functions/README.md

 Useful-Matlab-Functions
 =======================

 A collection of useful Matlab functions that are useful for most situations.
-Keep these on your path
+Keep these on your path.

+Not all were written by me.